fupdec/mediaChips/README.md

 #### App
 - Customizing colors, fonts
 - Dark theme
-- Making backups
+- Backup management

 #### Videos
 - Scanning for videos in multiple folders, all known video formats are added.
 - Information is automatically added to the video: performers, tags, websites.
 - A thumb for the video is created.
 You can create a small video preview.
-- Sorting and filtering by tags, websites, performers, etc.
+- Sorting and filtering by tags, websites, performers, filesize, quality, etc.
-- Play video in a browser (if supported) or in a standard video player.
+- Play video in app (if supported) or in a standard video player.
-- Add markers to videos that are supported by the browser.
+- Add markers to videos that are supported by the app.
 - Change path to video.
 - Custom thumb image.
 - ... and more